deput/RWPromiseKit/README.md

 Issues and Todo list
 -------
-- I simplify the usage of `then`.
-Just pass only one handler block to hanle when last promise is resolved.
+- I simplify the usage of `then` compared with js.
+Just pass only one handler block to handle when last promise is resolved.
 To reject, you can raise an expection or return a new promise.

 - ~~some other API: `map`,`filter`,`reduce`~~
 - Integrate with 3rd party lib